 Bobby Stanton, as a youth growing up in Mosier Valley’s African-American community, commuted to I. M. Terrell High School on the East Side.
 He remembered that Greenway was the only city park open to African-Americans when he was growing up in the 1940s.
 (Bobby Stanton eventually was able to get into any park he wanted: He grew up to be Robert Stanton, appointed by President Clinton in 1997 to be director of the National Park Service.)

 Like any area that offers seclusion, inevitably Greenway Park provided those having the means and the motive with the opportunity and became a crime scene now and then.
 Clip is from the Dallas Morning News in 1932.

 I had never heard of Greenway Park before.
 But I find not only that it still exists but also that I have passed by it on the Trinity Trails many times.
 It’s just over the levee, hidden in plain sight near the junction of Airport Freeway and Interstate 35.
 And it’s those two major public works projects and an earlier one—the Trinity River floodway in the early 1950s—that nibbled away at the park on three sides.

 Now Greenway Park has a baseball field and a small playground.
 Ironically, the park’s nearness to two freeways makes it hard to get to and from by car because the freeways’ connections to the park are tricky.
 Better leave a trail of bread crumbs.

-Tomorrow I’ll trot out the second mystery feature.
+In Part 2 I’ll trot out the second mystery feature.